cortexlabs/cortex/README.md

 * Scale to handle production workloads with request-based autoscaling.
 * Stream performance metrics and logs to any monitoring tool.
-* Serve many models efficiently with multi model caching.
+* Serve many models efficiently with multi-model caching.
+* Use rolling updates to update APIs without downtime.
 * Configure traffic splitting for A/B testing.
-* Update APIs without downtime.

 #### Deploy to your cluster